medialab/artoo/index.md

 So why shouldn't we take advantage of this and start scraping with web browsers?
 It has become really easy today to execute JavaScript in browsers' console and this is exactly what **artoo** is doing.

-Using browsers as scraping platforms come with a lot of advantages:
+Using browsers as scraping platforms comes with a lot of advantages:

 * **Fast coding**: You can see and test the result of your code live thanks to JavaScript browsers' REPL and interact with DOM with useful interfaces.
 * **No more authentication issues**: No longer need to deploy clever solutions to enable your spiders to authenticate on the website you intent to scrape.
 You are already authenticated on your browser.
-Nor more trying to be recognized as a human being: you are a human being.
+No more trying to be recognized as a human being: you are a human being.
 * **Tools for non-devs**: You can design tools for non-dev people.
 One could easily build an application with a UI on top of **artoo**.
 Moreover, **artoo** gives you the possibility to create bookmarklets on the fly to execute your personnal scripts.

 ---